Study Psychology at Pittsburgh's Only Downtown University

 - Happiness, Well-Being and Human Strengths

-Students in the psychology program have access to a variety of internship opportunities including:
+Students in the psychology major have access to a variety of internship opportunities including:

 - Western Psychiatric Institute and Clinic